melodysyue/WolfDietMetabarcoding/libraryprep.md

 PCR Clean-Up 2
 --------------

-This step uses beads to clean up the final library before pooling and can be performed the same way as PCR Clean-up 1. except for the elution step: use 25ul water to elute and transfer 20ul final product instead.
+This step uses beads to clean up the final library before pooling and can be performed the same way as PCR Clean-up 1.

 Library Validation
 ------------------